The generalized Brans-Dicke theory and its cosmology

 \keywords{ Modified gravity; Brans-Dicke theory; Cosmological solution; Effective potential of field.}

+There are several observational and theoretical motivations to investigate the modified or alternative theories of general relativity.
+Studies on the modified gravity theories of GR have been always the hot area.
+Several modified gravity theories have been widely studied \cite{mg1,mg2,mg3,mg4,mg5,mg6}, especially two simple modifications to GR: the $f(R)$ theory \cite{fr-review1,fr-review2} and the Brans-Dicke (BD) theory \cite{original-BD}.

-Observations indicate that the Newton gravitational constant $G$ maybe depends on time, such as the observations from white dwarf star \cite{VG-MNRAS-2004-dwarf,VG-PRD-2004-white}, pulsar \cite{VG-APJ}, supernovae \cite{VG-PRD-2002-SN}, neutron star \cite{VG-PRL-1996-neutron}, and so on.
+Recent observations in Refs. \cite{VG-MNRAS-2004-dwarf,VG-PRD-2004-white,VG-APJ,VG-PRD-2002-SN,VG-PRL-1996-neutron} indicate that the Newton gravitational constant $G$ maybe depends on time.
 Brans-Dicke (BD) theory is a popular one to describe the time-variable $G(t)$ gravity.
-And as a simple theory among the scalar-tensor theories \cite{scalar-tensor}, BD theory is apparently compatible with Mach's principle \cite{mach-bd}.
+As a simple theory in the scalar-tensor theories \cite{scalar-tensor}, BD theory is apparently compatible with Mach's principle \cite{mach-bd}, and in which a scalar field $\phi$ can be introduced naturally by considering $\phi(t)\propto 1/G(t)$.
 But in the original BD theory \cite{original-BD}, it is hard to interpret the cosmic acceleration indicated by the observations \cite{acceleration-98SN,acceleration-99SN,acceleration-WMAP}.
-In order to obtain an accelerating universe, one usually modified this theory at three aspects: (1) introducing the invisible component----dark energy in universe \cite{BD-DE}, (2) assuming the coupling constant $\omega$ to be variable with respect to time \cite{BD-omegat1,BD-omegat2}, (3) adding a potential term to the original BD theory \cite{BD-potential}.
-In this paper, we investigate other way to explain the cosmic acceleration in the framework of the BD theory----generalize the Ricci scalar $R$ to be an arbitrary function $f(R)$ in the BD-type time-variable gravitational constant theory (abbreviate as GBD), which is different from the studies on equivalence between the BD theory and the modified $f(R)$ theory \cite{equivalenceBDFR}.
-We show the field equations and the cosmological equations in the GBD theory.
-And then the cosmological solutions of GBD model are given, which are consistent with the observational Hubble data.
-Also, we investigate the effects on the cosmological quantities induced by the BD field, the properties of the geometrical dark energy, the effective potential of the BD scalar field in the GBD model.
+In order to obtain an accelerating universe, one usually modified this theory at three aspects: (1) introducing the invisible component----dark energy in universe \cite{BD-DE}, (2) assuming the coupling constant $\omega$ to be variable with respect to time \cite{BD-omegat1,BD-omegat2}, (3) adding a potential term to the original BD theory (abbreviate as BDV) \cite{BD-potential}.
+The applications of these extended BD theories have been investigated widely, such as at the aspects of cosmology \cite{GBD-cosmic1,GBD-cosmic2,GBD-cosmic3}, weak-field approximation \cite{GBD-weak}, observational constraints \cite{GBD-constraint1,GBD-constraint2}, and so on \cite{BD-widely1,BD-widely2,BD-widely3}.